OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-worksheet-functions.md

 ## Supported worksheet functions

 The following built-in Excel worksheet functions can be called using the Excel JavaScript API.
-There

 | Function | Return type | Description |
 |:---------------|:-------------|:-----------|